What help can you get if you can’t pay your important bills and debts?

 The same applies if you have made a payment arrangement with a creditor yourself.
 Ask for it to be reduced, to zero if necessary, and tell the creditor if you have priority debts.
 If the creditor doesn’t agree, talk to a debt adviser about your options.

-Insolvency – IVAs, bankruptcy, DAS and trust deeds
+Insolvency – IVAs, bankruptcy, DAS & trust deeds

 If you are bankrupt and paying an IPA, tell the Trustee in Bankruptcy that is handling your IPA that you are in difficulty and the IPA will be reduced, to zero if necessary.
-This will not extend the length of time you have to pay an IPA for – that can’t be more than 3 years.
+It won’t extend the length of the IPA – that can’t be more than 3 years.

 For DAS & Protected Trust Deeds (Scotland), see Can’t Pay Trust Deed or DAS? by a Scottish adviser.